 Global Reflections

-Rethinking Modern Psychology with Dr. Rania Awaad: Does Modern Psychology Fulfill Our Spiritual Needs?
+Rethinking Modern Psychology with Dr. Rania Awaad: “Does Modern Psychology Fulfill Our Spiritual Needs?”

 As part of its Global Reflections series, Institute Social recently hosted Dr. Rania Awaad, a psychiatrist from Stanford University and a leading figure in Islamic psychology, on October 17.
-In her talk, titled “Does Modern Psychology Fulfill Our Spiritual Needs?”, Dr. Awaad examined the limits of modern psychology through an Islamic lens, highlighting that religious, spiritual, and cultural sensitivities cannot be overlooked in mental health.
+In her talk, titled “Does Modern Psychology Fulfill Our Spiritual Needs?”, Awaad examined the limits of modern psychology through an Islamic lens, highlighting that religious, spiritual, and cultural sensitivities cannot be overlooked in mental health.

-During the session, Dr. Awaad introduced the concept of Islamic Integrated Psychotherapy, a model that incorporates Islamic values and principles into the psychotherapy process.
-She noted, “We are still in the early stages of data collection and analysis in this field.
-Our current goal is to see whether this approach meets the same standards as established models like cognitive behavioral therapy (CBT).”
-According to Dr. Awaad, the development of clinically applicable new models presents a significant opportunity for advancing mental health care.
+During the session, Awaad introduced the approach of “Islamic integrated psychotherapy”.
+She emphasized that this model aims to systematically bring Islam’s value framework and core concepts into dialogue with the goals, language, and intervention repertoire of the psychotherapeutic process.
+She noted, “We are still at an early stage in terms of data collection and analysis in this field.
+At present, our primary objective is to examine whether this approach can meet the same scientific and clinical standards as established models such as cognitive behavioral therapy”.
+She added that the development of new, clinically applicable models offers an important opportunity to expand the methodological repertoire of the mental health field.

 The webinar concluded with a Q&A segment where Dr. Awaad responded to participants’ questions and offered practical recommendations.